John Carpenter's unrealized projects: Eyes

 Also in 1975, Carpenter wrote an original screenplay called Eyes, which later became Eyes of Laura Mars, directed by Irvin Kershner.
-At the beginning however, the script was picked up by Columbia producer Jon Peters, who hired Carpenter to rewrite it and potentially direct it as a star vehicle for Barbara Streisand.
+At the beginning however, the script was picked up by Columbia producer Jon Peters, who hired Carpenter to rewrite it and potentially direct it as a star vehicle for Barbra Streisand.
 The producer then wanted to change the "style" of the story and Carpenter refused to oblige, so it was rewritten against his wishes.
 Carpenter later suggested that They Live represented "what I originally wanted to do with my script Eyes."

 Meltdown

-In a 1998 interview with Carpenter, he said: "Well, here's the story.
+In an interview with Carpenter, he said: "Well, here's the story.
 Back in 1977 I was a writer, and took an assignment called the Prometheus Crisis, about a nuclear plant meltdown.
 It's kind of Halloween in a nuclear power plant.
 It's been 20 years since they were trying to set it up – and at one point it was supposed to go with Dolph Lundgren.
 But I haven't heard anything about it.
 I don't have any attachment to it anymore, but we'll see what happens with it."
 After several attempts, the project was about to start filming in June 1994 under the helm of director John Dahl with Dolph Lundgren in the lead role, but the production was shut down because of legal disputes regarding the US distribution rights claimed by several companies.
 Another attempt was announced in 1997 with actor Casper Van Dien but the ill-fated project still remains unproduced.